hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 Some of the obvious test cases to be covered in the plan include validating one or more of the following scenarios:

 1. New valid Candidate Roster created with no subsequent one sent by app.
 Verify accept.
-2. New valid Candidate Roster created with subsequent one sent by app.
+2. New valid Candidate Roster created with the subsequent one sent by app.
 Verify accept.
 3. Invalid roster(s) sent by the app.
 Verify reject.
-4. Node Failures During Roster Change: What happens if nodes fails or disconnects during a roster change?
+4. Node Failures During Roster Change: What happens if nodes fail or disconnect during a roster change?
 Verify valid node successfully reconnects.
 5. Concurrent Roster Updates: What if we make multiple roster updates concurrently?
 Verify no effect on adoption.
 6. Roster recovery?
-Node receives candidate roster, crashes.
-Wakes up, reconnects.
+The Node receives a candidate roster, crashes.
+Wake up, reconnect.
 Verify recovery.
-7. What end to end testing do we need for brand new network that uses the TSS signature scheme to sign its blocks?
+7. What end-to-end testing do we need for a brand-new network that uses the TSS signature scheme to sign its blocks?

 ### Metrics